-- Alicja Biala's Merseyside Totemy visualises statistics and figures related to the impact of climate change on the Liverpool City Region. - Liverpool City Region one of the areas most at risk from rising sea levels caused by climate change. - Three colourful 4.5m totems to be unveiled next to the Royal Liver Building in July 2022. - Artwork is latest project commissioned by Liverpool Biennial in partnership with Liverpool BID Company.
+NEWS RELEASE 14.07.22 ALICJA BIALA'S MONUMENTAL PUBLIC ARTWORK 'MERSEYSIDE TOTEMY' UNVEILED AT LIVERPOOL'S PIER HEAD. - Merseyside Totemy visualises statistics and figures related to the impact of climate change on the Liverpool City Region, one of the areas most at risk from rising sea levels caused by climate change\. - The colourful 4.5m totems have been unveiled next to the Royal Liver Building. - Artwork is latest project commissioned by Liverpool Biennial in partnership with Liverpool BID Company and will remain in situ until Summer 2024.